 Examples of Physical Presence

 Example 1: You are operating solely out of a warehouse in Orem, Utah and make a sale to a customer in Sioux City, Iowa—a state where your business has no physical presence: You are not required to collect sales tax from the Sioux City customer.

 Example 2: You are operating solely out of a store in Cedar Rapids, Iowa and make a sale to a customer in Waterloo, Iowa: You are required to collect sales tax from the Waterloo customer.

 Example 3: After several years of operating solely out of a warehouse in Orem, Utah, you open a one-room satellite office just outside of Des Moines, Iowa—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Davenport, Iowa: You are required to collect sales tax from the Davenport customer.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-For additional information, see the DOR’s webpage on use tax and IAC Section 701—30.1.
-(Note that the DOR’s webpage states that use tax applies when an otherwise tax-free purchase is made through, among other sources, the Internet.)
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+You can find additional information on twoDOR webpages covering the use tax and IAC Section 701—30.1.
+Note that the DOR’s webpages state that use tax applies when an otherwise tax-free purchase is made through, among other sources, the Internet.